Now Hiring! Join Our Team Today

 Any kind of water damage constantly poses a major threat to your home.
 It doesn’t take much for water to find its way into your property and begin wreaking havoc.
 While the resultant damage is not too serious in some cases, in many other cases the damage can be extremely severe.
-Regarding these serious consequences, here are five of the most serious consequences of water damage if not taken care of by our restoration experts at Clean Image in Yakima.
+Regarding these serious consequences, here are five of the most serious consequences of water damage if not taken care of by our restoration experts at Clean Image Services in Yakima.

 Most floods take more than a mere 24 hours to clean up.
 This is problematic because mold only needs about 24 hours to begin growing in the first place!
 While it may be impossible to prevent mold from growing at all after a large flood, you can significantly limit how much it is able to grow by responding quickly to the flood.
 Make sure you immediately contact a professional water damage restoration company for help after a flood so you can begin limiting the effects of the mold including any growth as soon as possible.